seanwhe/xmrig-bash-scripts/README.md

 * crontab-on.sh - redefines the users crontab as created during install.
 * depends.sh - installs dependancies required by xmrig and these scripts.
 * functions.sh - a collection of functions used in various of the scripts.
+* input.sh - prompts to enter values for creating 'mysettings.sh'
 * install.sh - the main entry point when first installing.
 * maintenance.sh - performs apt update, upgrade, autoremove and autoclean operations.
 * settings.sh - contains variables used by these scripts.